-There is one meeting room with a capacity of 75 people.
+There is one meeting room with 7 tables and a capacity of 75 people.

 20 E Breckenridge location opened in 1963